xanzhu/xanzhu/README.md

 #### uhingaro.com
 - Coming soon

-#### Future Projects / TODO
+#### Future Projects
 - Open Source Point of Sale (PoS) System
-- Cisco / Security Related Projects
+- Mobile applications
-- UX/Design Portfolio
+- Cloud Configurations
-- Python / AI - Human Vision (Live Capture Object Detection)
 - Contirbuting to Open Source Projects 👀

 ### 🗺️ &nbsp;Visions and Goals

 I am passionate about technology.
 I strive to create accessible and well-designed software.
-I am currently pursuing a career path in cyber security, software development, and cloud.
-I am always looking for ways to make a positive impact through technology and advocating for better accessibility, privacy, and security.
+Currently undertaking a degree in cyber security while learning software development and cloud as a hobby.
+Always looking for ways to make a positive impact through technology and advocating for better accessibility, privacy, and security.

 #### 💻 &nbsp;Goals for 2025~ (Software Development / Cyber Security / Cloud)

 The dream is to contribute my skills and ideas to the world.
-Whether that be designing accessible software or securing the cloud.
-I plan to do it all.
+Helping to build a safer, secure environment for collboaration and innovation around technology.
-Hope you'll join me along the path.
-Some places I think would be cool to work at: GCSB/NZSIS GOVT, Cisco, Microsoft, Google, or Apple!
+Taking my knowledge and making it accessible to anyone getting started.
+Hope you will join me along the path.

+Some awesome companies I would love to work with: Microsoft, Google, Apple, GCSB and more.

 ----